 Please join us for our monthly book club.
-Books will be available behind the upstairs Service Desk or you can place a hold here.
+Books will be available behind the upstairs Service Desk.

 This month we will be reading The Winter of Our Discontent by John Steinbeck

 The final novel of one of America’s most beloved writers—a tale of degeneration, corruption, and spiritual crisis